gakwayaremy/PHP-Terminal/README.md

 # PHP Terminal

-Welcome to the PHP Command Sender App repository!
-This application allows developers to send commands to the server using a web browser.
+Welcome to the PHP Terminal repository!
+This application allows developers, devops, and advanced server users to be able to interact with the shell of the server in a special way using a web browser.
 The commands can be as simple or as complex as you wish, making it a versatile tool for server management and administration.

 ## Features